๐ŸฅHistory of New Zealand

 John Key

-• Asia-Pacific pivot—expanded trade relationships with China and signed the Trans-Pacific Partnership, diversifying export markets
+• Asia-Pacific pivot: expanded trade relationships with China (building on the 2008 free trade agreement, the first between China and a developed Western nation) and signed the Trans-Pacific Partnership, diversifying export markets away from traditional dependence on Britain and Australia

-• Centrist populist—avoided ideological battles, focusing on middle-class concerns and maintaining broad electoral appeal
+• Centrist populist: avoided ideological battles, focusing on middle-class concerns like housing affordability and maintaining broad electoral appeal across three election victories

-Compare: Key vs. Holyoake—both pragmatic National PMs who governed during relative prosperity and avoided ideological extremes.
-Holyoake focused on agricultural exports to Britain; Key pivoted toward Asian markets after Britain joined the EU.
-Both demonstrate National's adaptive centrism.
+Compare: Key vs. Holyoake: both pragmatic National PMs who governed during relative prosperity and avoided ideological extremes.
+Holyoake focused on agricultural exports to Britain; Key pivoted toward Asian markets after Britain joined the EEC.
+Both demonstrate National's capacity for adaptive centrism across different eras.

 Quick Reference Table